awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 If demand on your registered targets decreases, or you need to service a target, you can deregister it from your target group\.
 The load balancer stops routing requests to a target as soon as you deregister it\.
 When the target is ready to receive requests, you can register it with the target group again\.

 When you deregister a target, Elastic Load Balancing waits until in\-flight requests have completed\.
 This is known as *connection draining*\.
 The status of a target is `draining` while connection draining is in progress\.
+After deregistration is complete, status of the target changes to `unused`\.
+For more information, see [Deregistration Delay](load-balancer-target-groups.md#deregistration-delay)\.

 If you are registering targets by instance ID, you can use your load balancer with an Auto Scaling group\.
 After you attach a target group to an Auto Scaling group and the group scales out, the instances launched by the Auto Scaling group are automatically registered with the target group\.
 If you detach the load balancer from the Auto Scaling group, the instances are automatically deregistered from the target group\.
 For more information, see [Attaching a Load Balancer to Your Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/attach-load-balancer-asg.html) in the *Amazon EC2 Auto Scaling User Guide*\.